Skip to content

 Mechanism of Action

 ATR is an important signaling protein kinase that activates the cell’s response to DNA damage and replication stress that occur as cells multiply.
 ATR is the cell’s antidote for replication stress.
 It helps to stabilize the replication fork, the epicenter of DNA replication, and initiates DNA break repair, enabling subsequent cell division.
-Inhibiting ATR thus removes the cancer cell’s ability to repair damaged DNA, leading to the killing of cancerous cells.
+Inhibiting ATR with alnodesertib thus removes the cancer cell’s ability to repair damaged DNA, leading to the selective death of cancerous cells.

 For more information, please click here.